gbergsten/fractional-occurrence/README.md

  Contact
  ---
- For any questions, requests, or ideas for additional features, please contact Galen Bergsten: gbergsten@arizona.edu
+ For any questions and troubleshooting, please contact Galen Bergsten: gbergsten@arizona.edu